Why the Alcúdia Route Is a Hidden Gem

 Ready for the Fast Ferry to Alcúdia?

-Arrive in northern Mallorca in just 5 hours
+Book the Margarita Salas — arrive in northern Mallorca in just 3.5 hours